Gellardo/blog/content/posts/2021-09-17-validate-repo-config-with-semgrep.md

 Semgrep is relatively consistent between languages, but there are some subtle changes to placeholder matching behavior depending on both the current code and the language that can be hard to catch without some experience.
 In JSON, `{"a":1,...}` will match both `{"b":2,"a":1}` and `{"a":1,"b":2}`, but to match both `[1,2]` and `[2,1]`  you need to use `[...,2,...]`.
+We will see later on how this exact property can complicate things.

 Everything up until now is just a fancier way of grepping for strings.
 But Semgrep allows us to combine patterns using `and`, `or` and `not` as well as specifying patterns for captured meta variables.